 Thank you for your interest in teaching with the Loft!
 This proposal form is accepting applications on a rolling basis while this project is live.

 On our website, we have resources and FAQs to assist you in submitting proposals.
-Before contacting Program Manager of Education Marianne Manzler <mmanzler@loft.org> with questions, please review the following:
+Before contacting Education Manager Jack Harris (jharris@loft.org) with questions, please review the following:

 We offer optional office hours for proposal-related questions or application feedback to answer any questions.
 RSVP here for an upcoming teaching artist information session.
 Email edu@loft.org with any questions about the proposal process.